 RELATED SUPPLEMENTAL INSTRUCTION

 The required prescribed courses of related and supplemental instruction shall be no less than 160 hours per year.
 This instruction must include, at a minimum, the related and supplemental training processes listed in Exhibit “A”.
-Additional focus on environmental awareness, energy efficiency, renewable and sustainable resources and recycling have been added in this 2010 revision.

 ON-THE-JOB TRAINING